nfagerlund/terraform/website/docs/configuration/modules.html.md

 calling module can use to refer to this instance of the module.

 Within the block body (between `{` and `}`) are the arguments for the module.
+Module calls use the following kinds of arguments:

+- The `source` argument is mandatory for all modules.

+- The `version` argument is recommended for modules from a registry.

-Most of the arguments correspond to [input variables](./variables.html) defined by the module, including the `servers` argument in the above example.
+- Most other arguments correspond to [input variables](./variables.html) defined by the module.
+(The `servers` argument in the example above is one of these.)

-Terraform also defines a few meta-arguments that are reserved by Terraform and used for its own purposes; we will discuss those throughout the rest of this section.
+- Terraform defines a few other meta-arguments that can be used with all modules, including `for_each` and `depends_on`.

+### Source

-All modules require a `source` argument, which is a meta-argument defined by Terraform.
+All modules **require** a `source` argument, which is a meta-argument defined by Terraform.
 Its value is either the path to a local directory containing the module's configuration files, or a remote module source that Terraform should download and use.
 This value must be a literal string with no template